wolfm2/openframeworks/README.md

 ## Reading Groups
 In groups of 3-4 you will be responsible for a 20min in-class summation of the readings for the week.
 Your group should distribute documentation (themes, examples) and have illustrative activities.

+## Grading

+ 55pts - Weekly Assignments 11x5pts

+ 45pts - Projects 3x15pts

+100pts - Total

+## Late Work

+Up to 24hrs = Max Score 75%

+Up to 48hrs = Max Score 50%

+Beyond 48hrs = Max Score 0%

+Note:  Many weeks will rely on the code submitted from the previous week.
+Failing to submit work for one week will therefore have the potential to increase the work for following submissions.

 ## Projects
 [Project 1](assignments/project_01.md)